annehutter/grid-model/README.rst

 - ``size_linear_scale``: comoving size in h^{-1} Mpc until which tophat kernel should be increased linearly
 - ``first_increment_in_logscale``: increment of the tophat kernel beyond linear increase
 - ``max_scale``: maximum tophat kernel size in h^{-1} Mpc
+- ``useIonizedSphereModel``: set to 1 if entire smoothing sphere should be marked as ionized, otherwise only central cell is flagged as ionized

 - ``useDefaultMeanDensity``: set to 1 if default cosmological density value should be used (recommended), otherwise set to 0 if "meanDensity" is used

 - ``useWebModel``: set to 1 if the residual HI fraction in ionized regions should be computed (this mode will require to choose a photHI model), otherwise 0
-- ``constantPhotHI``: set to 1 if HI fraction should be calculated from a constant photoionization field, otherwise 0.
+- ``photHImodel``: choose photoionization model (0 = constant photoionization rate (``photHI_bg``); 1 = photoionization depends on distance from ionizing sources; 2 = photoionization rate depends on mean free path)
 - ``calcMeanFreePath``: set to 1 if mfp is calculated from the size of the ionized regions and/or as in Miralda 2000, otherwise 0 (only applicable for constantPhotHI = 0)
 - ``constantRecombinations``: set to 1 if rembination rate should be constant spatially, otherwise 0
 - ``calcRecombinations``: set to 1 if number of recombinations should be calculated, otherwise 0

 - ``solveForHelium``: set to 1 if HeII and HeIII fields should be computed, otherwise 0

-- ``paddedBox``: set to 1 if a padded box is used, otherwise 0
+- ``paddedBox``: set to the factor by how much your volume is increased by padding if a padded box is used, otherwise 0

 **Input**
 .........